-The rest of BART has wider tracks and cars that are made to fit them.
-It’s this this wider-than-normal feature that makes traditional BART cars and tracks different and incompatible with not only the new extension, but most other transit systems, like Caltrain and Amtrak.
+That’s because the extension is on standard gauge tracks.
+And the rest of BART has wider tracks and cars that are made to fit them.
+It makes traditional BART cars and tracks incompatible with, not only that extension, but most other transit systems too, like Caltrain and Amtrak.

 Looking for answers

 The first place I go looking for answers was BART’S Richmond repair garage.
 The garage is the place where BART trains come for their usual checkups — air conditioning systems are getting fixed, train connectors are getting tightened

 There, I meet Jim Allison, the Media spokesperson for BART.
 He takes me outside to look at some BART tracks.

 “You can see right here the gauge of the track and how wide it is,” Allison says.
 “If we could magically hover above, we could go over there to the Amtrak track and you would see the difference in terms of the width.”

 BART tracks are five feet and six inches wide.
 Standard tracks, like Caltrain and MUNI, Amtrak, and almost every other train in the world, are just four feet eight and a half inches wide — close to a foot narrower.

 Why?
 Allison says to understand, we have to understand the original vision for BART.